Information for Participating Sites

 Involvement is simple:

-- Sign up here as a site for National Memory Screening Day, and sign up here as a site for Community Memory Screenings.
+- Sign up here as a site for National Memory Screening Program

 - AFA provides all the necessary tools—at no cost—to seamlessly and effectively carry out the memory screenings.
 These tools include instructions, a memory screening tool, public relations and marketing materials, and educational materials about memory concerns, dementia, caregiving and successful aging.
 Organizations can download most materials from AFA’s private Internet site and other materials are sent via the mail.